Peedrooo/Peedrooo/README.md

-# Hellooo Welcome To My Git Hub 👨🏾‍💻🚀
+# Welcome To My Git Hub 👨🏾‍💻🚀

 ## What's up ? 👋🏿

-Well...
 <p>
-My name is Pedro Vitor, currently I'm studing to be a software engineer at UnB (University of Brazilia) 👨‍🎓💻.
+My name is Pedro Vitor, currently I'm studing to be a software engineer at UnB (University of Brazilia).
-I have been working with progaming since 2020 🧠, about me:
+I have been working with progaming since 2020, and here's a bit about me:

-- 🔬 Looking for knowledge in the AI, web development, DevOps and agile methodologies
+- 🔬 Looking for knowledge in the AI, web development, DevOps, MlOps and agile methodologies
-- 👨‍💼 Exactly now: Working as AI Researcher at AILAB
+- 👨‍💼 Currently working as a mid-level AI Researcher.
-- 🌱 Currently learning the languages: Python
-- 🤔 Hard study in the frameworks/librarys:
+- 🤔 Proficient in several frameworks and libraries:
-  - Pandas, Keras, Scikit-learn, Tensorflow, Yolo
+  - Data Science and Machine Learning: Pandas, Keras, Scikit-learn, TensorFlow, YOLO, CUDA.
-  - Flask, FastAPI, Django
+  - Web Development: Flask, FastAPI, Django.
 - 🧪 Also studing data-bases and tests, like:
-  - relational (MySQL, PostgreSQL)
+  - Relational: MySQL, PostgreSQL.
-  - non-relational (MongoDB)
+  - Non-relational: MongoDB.
-  - Pytest
+  - Testing: Pytest.

 - ✨ About me: I love discovery new technologies, know how everthing works and why.

+Feel free to explore my repositories and projects.
+Let's connect and collaborate!

 ## Git info :octocat: